taylor1791/promissory-arbiter/README.md

 or Observer pattern.
 "Subscribers" subscribe to topics (or messages or channels) and the publishers send these messages or publications when they are ready for them.
-This allows components to be "loosely" coupled which can lead to more maintainable code if used correctly.
+This allows components to be "loosely" coupled which can lead to more maintainable code, if used correctly.

 Promissory Arbiter is asynchronous by default.
 This means that all subscribers are notified asynchronously of messages.
 This makes code easier to reason about